zachlasiuk/arm-software-developers-ads/content/install-tools/gcc.md

 ## Introduction

-Arm GNU Toolchain is a community supported pre-built GNU compiler toolchain for Arm based CPUs.
+Arm GNU Toolchain is a community supported, pre-built GNU compiler toolchain for Arm based CPUs.
-There are many versions of the [Arm GNU Toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) available for use.
+There are many versions of the [Arm GNU Toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) available.
 In general, the latest version is recommended for use, as this will contain the latest optimization improvements, as well as support for the latest Arm IP.
-However there are reasons you may wish to use earlier compiler versions, when a specific compiler version is often mandated.
+However there are reasons you may wish to use earlier compiler versions, so older versions are also available.

 ## Download toolchain

-Arm GNU Toolchain releases consists of cross toolchains for the following host operating systems:
+Arm GNU Toolchain releases consist of cross toolchains for the following host operating systems:

-GNU/Linux
+Linux
   * Available for x86_64 and AArch64 host architectures
   * Available for bare-metal and Linux targets